Feira De Santana Bahia, Brazil Travel Guide

 Drink only bottled or filtered water.
 Avoid uncooked street food if hygiene concerns arise.
 Wash your hands frequently, especially before eating.

-These diseases are present in the region.
+These diseases exist in the region.

 Wear long sleeves and pants, notably during dawn and dusk.